MessiasJr14/MessiasJr14/README.md

 ###

-<p align="left">Hi I'm Messias Junio A passionate Dev student from Brazil<br><br>- 📚 I'm currently learning analysis and systems development at Puc Minas<br>- 🔭 I’m looking for mycfirst job opportunity.
+<p align="left">Hi I'm Messias Junio A Dev student from Brazil<br><br>- 📚 I'm currently learning analysis and systems development at Puc Minas<br>- 🔭 I’m looking for mycfirst job opportunity.
 My dream is to one day work with Ai and data analysis.</p>

 ###